-Computer Science III is a fast-paced advanced level course that extends the study of the fundamental principles and technology of object-oriented programming using the Java language.
+Computer Science A - AP is a fast-paced advanced level course that extends the study of the fundamental principles and technology of object-oriented programming using the Java language.
 Topics include classes, objects, data types, variables, Boolean expressions, methods, looping, input, and output.
 Advanced topics will include searching, sorting, GUI components and event handling.
 It is recommended that students in this course take the AP Exam when it is offered in May.
+This course may also be used as a math credit to fulfill graduation requirements.

-Computer Science - Designing Technology Solutions - Honors
+Designing Technology Solutions through Computer Science - Honors

-(Technology Education Credit) Prerequisite: Common Core Algebra I
+(Technology Education Credit) Co-requisite: Algebra I